Truro: Events

 Lemon Quay is the year-round centre of most festivities in Truro.

 In April, Truro prepares to partake in the Britain in Bloom competition, with floral displays and hanging baskets dotted around the city throughout the summer.
-A "continental market" comes to Truro in the holiday-making season, featuring food and craft stalls from France, Spain, Italy, Germany, Belgium, the Netherlands, Greece and elsewhere.
+A continental market comes to Truro in the holiday-making season, featuring food and craft stalls from France, Spain, Italy, Germany, Belgium, the Netherlands, Greece and elsewhere.

-The Truro City Carnival, held every September over a weekend, includes various arts and music performances, children's activities, a fireworks display, food and drinks fairs, a circus, and a parade.
-A half-marathon organised by Truro Running Club also occurs in September, running from the city centre into the country towards Kea, returning to finish at Lemon Quay.
+The Truro City Carnival, held every September over a weekend, includes various arts and music performances, children's activities, a fireworks display, food and drinks fairs, a circus and a parade.
+A half-marathon, organised by Truro Running Club, also occurs in September; it runs from the city centre into the countryside towards Kea, returning to finish at Lemon Quay.

-Truro's Christmas includes a Winter Festival with a "City of Lights" paper lantern parade.
+Truro's Christmas includes a Winter Festival with a City of Lights paper lantern parade.
 Local schools, colleges, and community and youth groups join in.

-Sports
+Sport

-Truro temporarily held the Cornish Pirates rugby union club in the 2005–2006 season, but it moved again for 2006–2007 to share the ground of Camborne RFC.
+Truro temporarily hosted the Cornish Pirates rugby union club in the 2005–2006 season, but it moved again for 2006–2007 to share the ground of Camborne RFC.
 In April 2018, the construction of a Stadium for Cornwall was discussed with Cornwall Council, which had pledged £3 million for the £14.3 million project.
 It is planned for a site in Threemilestone.
 The town's remaining rugby union side, Truro RFC, founded in 1885.
 It belongs to Tribute Western Counties West and plays home games at St Clements Hill.
 It has hosted the CRFU Cornwall Cup several times.

-Truro City F.C., a football team in the National League South, is the only Cornish club ever to reach this tier of the English football league system.
+Truro City F.C., a football team in the National League, is the only Cornish club ever to reach this tier of the English football league system.
 It achieved national recognition by winning the FA Vase in 2007 against A.F.C.
-Totton in only the second final at the new Wembley Stadium, becoming the first Cornish side ever to win that award.
-Its home ground is Treyew Road.
-Cornwall County Cricket Club plays some home fixtures at Boscawen Park, also the home ground of Truro Cricket Club.
+Totton, in only the second final at the new Wembley Stadium; it became the first Cornish side ever to win the trophy.
+Its home ground is the Truro City Stadium in Threemilestone.

+Cornwall County Cricket Club plays some home fixtures at Boscawen Park, which is also the home ground of Truro Cricket Club.

 Truro Fencing Club is a national flagship, having won numerous national championships and supplied three fencers for Team GB at the London 2012 Olympics.

 Other sports amenities include a leisure centre, golf course and tennis courts.